Advance Wars 2: Black Hole Rising: Reception

 Black Hole Rising received "generally favorable reviews" according to the review aggregation website Metacritic.
 GameSpot said: "No GBA owner should be without it, and anyone getting their hands on a new GBA for the first time should make playing Advance Wars 2 one of their first orders of business".
 The publication later named it the best Game Boy Advance game of June 2003.

 IGN praised it as "one of the finest games to hit the Game Boy Advance".
 GameNOW called it "definitely one of the meatiest handheld games out there", and said that it "really shines" when played against human opponents for long periods of time.
 1Up.com praised the core gameplay of the series, stating that "The game has changed just enough to please loyal fans, and when you've got a formula that makes for such a compelling gaming experience, why mess with it?"

 The criticism received generally faulted the game's similarity to its predecessor.
 GameSpot commented that one could "cynically call it a rehash", and IGN stated that "the number 2 in the title honestly doesn't deserve to be there".
 Eurogamer had similar comments about the game, claiming "it's a classic, but it's so obviously a £35 mission pack, and is probably double the price it should have been".
-GameSpy's Michael Vreeland thought the game "feels a bit too similar to the first game".
+GameSpys Michael Vreeland thought the game "feels a bit too similar to the first game".

 The game received Editor's Choice awards from both GameSpot and IGN.
 It also received the Best Handheld Game of the Year 2003 award at the European Computer Trade Show.
 During the AIAS' 7th Annual Interactive Achievement Awards, Black Hole Rising was nominated for Handheld Game of the Year.